Boost your conversions and perfect your campaigns with our ironclad PPC marketing strategy guide.

 And you don’t even have to pay for them.
 They’re 100% free, meaning you can get more visitors to your site without dipping into your budget.

 This is fantastic for your business as (like we mentioned before), you only get limited characters when advertising with Google Ads.

 You can choose from:

 Ready to boost your conversions?
-Here are 7 wonderful ways to win with Google Ads, including our top tips to choosing the right ad extensions.
+Read our in-depth guide on Google ad extensions, including our top tips to choosing the right ad extensions.

 Microsoft Ads reaches 63 million searchers that aren’t on Google Ads.

 If that doesn’t give you enough reason to start using it, we don’t know what will.